GCGCNStart

 Hospital access guide

-Use this guide when a hospital appears to accept your carrier but you need to verify whether your exact plan, facility, clinician, and service are covered.
+Use this guide when a hospital, urgent care center, emergency follow-up site, university hospital, or doctor appears to accept your carrier but you still need to verify your exact plan, facility, clinician, service, authorization, and separate bills.

 When this matters